CreativeSDK/web-getting-started-samples/getting-started/guide/getting-started.md

 When you register your application, you are automatically approved for Development Mode.

-_Your Client ID (API Key) must be [approved for **Production Mode** by Adobe](https://creativesdk.zendesk.com/hc/en-us/articles/204601215-How-to-complete-the-Production-Client-ID-Request) before you release your app._ See the [What's Next?](#whats-next) section for details on submitting your app for Production Mode approval.
+_**Important:** Your Client ID (API Key) must be [approved for **Production Mode** by Adobe](https://creativesdk.zendesk.com/hc/en-us/articles/204601215-How-to-complete-the-Production-Client-ID-Request) before you release your app._ See the "What's Next?" section of this guide for details on submitting your app for Production Mode approval.

 To register your application for Development Mode, follow these steps: